 Assistance for Isolated Children Scheme while travelling outside Australia

-There are rules about how long Assistance for Isolated Children Scheme payments can be paid outside Australia.
+There are rules about how long we can pay Assistance for Isolated Children Scheme payments outside Australia.

 Rules for Assistance for Isolated Children Scheme outside Australia